sackn/diffeq/quantum.md

 Before continuing its important to note that if we wanted to given allocate an equal probabilty to every state we would not make all the coefficients $\frac{1}{\sqrt{2}}$.
 If we assign $\frac{1}{\sqrt{2}}$ to our four qubits and we add up all the probabilities we get $4(\frac{1}{\sqrt{2}})^2$ which is equal two.
 That doesn't make very much sense.
 Our probabilities are adding up to 200% when they should always be adding up to 100% .
 In order to give all our states the same possible outcome chance (25%) we would make each coefficent $\frac{1}{2}$ so that way the sum of all probabilities is exactly one.

 $$\vert x \rangle = \frac{1}{2} \vert 00 \rangle + \frac{1}{2} \vert 01 \rangle + \frac{1}{2} \vert 10 \rangle + \frac{1}{2} \vert 11 \rangle $$

+## Gates

+In quantum computing gates can act on these qubits.
+Some gates operate on a singular bit while other gates operate of a pair/group of bits.
+Gates can be written as a matrix multiplication or a trasnsformation on the original qubit.

+**X Gate**

+The most common gate is the X-gate (a NOT/INVERTER gate).
+The X-gate wil work on a singule qubit.
+The X-gate will simply swap the state of the qubit.
+If a qubit is in the zero state it will be swapped to the one state.
+If a qubit is in the one state it will be swapped to the zero state.
+The matrix represnetation of the x-gate is the following: